dujushi/dujushi.github.io/_posts/2015-12-03-pagination-with-partial-view.md

 This pagination feature with partial view was inspired by Adam Freeman's pagination html helper in his book `<Pro ASP.NET MVC 5>`.
-Instead of using html helper, I implemented it with a partial view so I could customize the content and style easily.<!-- more -->
+Instead of using html helper, I implemented it with a partial view so I could customize the content and style easily.

 ## Pagination View Model
 {% highlight c# %}